Gnimuc/Videre/README.md

 # Videre
-**Videre** is a data visualization tool written in [julia](http://julialang.org) and currently under development.
+~~**Videre** is a data visualization tool written in [julia](http://julialang.org) and currently under development.
 There already exists a more mature package called [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl) which has the capability of doing most of the plotting jobs.
-So I'm not attempted to make **Videre** another plotting tool, instead, I try to make it a good example for those who want to use/learn OpenGL with julia.
+So I'm not attempted to make **Videre** another plotting tool, instead, I try to make it a good example for those who want to use/learn OpenGL with julia.~~

-## Cumbersome-Simplified Style
+# development on hold
-I'm working on it now...
+I decide to rewrite this...